themesberg/flowbite/content/customize/theming.md

 }
 {{< /code >}}

-These variables will now create a new color pallette called `primary` that can be used as your main brand color and the fonts that will now use `Inter` by default.
+These variables will now create a new color pallette called `brand` that can be used as your main brand color and the fonts that will now use `Inter` by default.

 ## Flowbite Plugin